heutelbeck/sapl-policy-engine/sapl-documentation/7_2_Configuration.md

 | `max-inbound-payload-size` | `int` | `16777215` | Maximum size in bytes of an inbound RSocket payload.
 The RSocket protocol fixes the per-frame ceiling at 16 MB; the configured value must be at least that, since any single frame must fit.
 Per-IP and per-account caps belong at an upstream load balancer or firewall. |
 | `ssl.bundle` | `String` | | Name of a Spring Boot SSL bundle (configured under `spring.ssl.bundle.*`) used to terminate TLS on the RSocket transport.
 When unset, the server speaks plain TCP.
 The same bundle definition can be shared with the HTTP server, so a single keystore covers both transports. |

 Connection lifetime is soft.
-JWT credentials are validated at every decision call; expired tokens are then rejected, and the client is expected to reconnect with a refreshed credential.
+JWT credentials are validated at every decision call.
+Expired tokens are then rejected, and the client is expected to reconnect with a refreshed credential.
 The server does not maintain a separate hard-disconnect timer.

 Connection counts are bounded by the OS file-descriptor limit (`ulimit -n` on Linux).
 Per-IP or per-account caps are not enforced inside the node and need to be applied at an upstream load balancer or firewall.